 Believe it or not, there is no direct link between menopause and depression.
 But that doesn’t mean your feelings of depression aren’t valid; they’re just likely caused by other symptoms of menopause.
 Think about it: between hot flashes, vaginal dryness, sleeplessness, weight gain, and even hair loss that some women experience during menopause, it’s no wonder that we’re feeling anxious or depressed.

-There’s a whole slew of other things that could trigger depression and mood changes later in life that aren’t menopause symptoms.
+There’s a whole slew of other things that could trigger depression and mood changes later in life that isn’t menopause.
 The thought of aging is stressful for many women.
 Empty nest syndrome is a trigger of mood changes during menopause that happens when children move out or get married.
 It’s common for women to feel lonely and depressed during this stage in life.
 Finally, there’s also the stress of caring for elderly parents that weigh on women during this time.
 Between menopause and other life changes, it’s a lot to handle.

 It’s important to note that while depression is more likely to happen during menopause than other times of a woman’s life, women do typically experience more depression than men in their lifetime.
 So if you do feel persistent sadness and loss of interest, talk to your doctor ASAP.
 For a full list of symptoms of depression, click here.